 The CI and BTC team will work with the co-applicants to prepare the final protocol, submitting the Ethics/HRA, MHRA and local application packs for each site, preparing trial manuals, providing the randomisation service and designing and implementing the data management system.
 The CI, BTC team and project Sponsor will endeavour to ensure that the trial runs according to the pre-agreed timetable, recruitment targets are met, the CRFs are completed accurately, complies with relevant ethical and other regulatory standards, and that all aspects of the study are performed to the highest quality.
-Clinical co-applicants and BTC team members will also train investigators at participating centres, check that centres are ready to start ("green").
+Clinical co-applicants and BTC team members will also train investigators at participating centres, check that centres are ready to start ("green light") and monitor their progress during the study.
+The trial manager will be the contact point to provide support and guidance to the participating centres/specialties throughout the study.